 and the Smart Shopper Twitter page HERE.

-Questions: Please post your couponing questions in the Share the Deals & Questions post I make every day on the blog or in the specific thread for the subject (if there is one).
+Questions: Please post your couponing questions in the Share the Deals & Questions post I make every day or in the specific thread for the subject (if there is one).
 You can submit your questions and share any deals you find in the Comments section at the bottom of the post.
 In order to post anything, you will need to register, which is free and easy to do.

 Thanks again for coming to the class and please share your experiences as you embark on your couponing journey.
 Have fun!